CesiumGS/cesium-native/doc/topics/selection-algorithm-details.md

 2. It is so far away relative to the camera height that it can be considered "obscured by fog", in all views.
 3. It is explicitly excluded by the application via the [ITileExcluder](@ref Cesium3DTilesSelection::ITileExcluder) interface.

-A tile that is culled via (3) will never be visited, as you might expect.

-For cases (1) and (2), a culled tile may still be visited if [enableFrustumCulling](@ref Cesium3DTilesSelection::TilesetOptions::enableFrustumCulling) or [enableFogCulling](@ref Cesium3DTilesSelection::TilesetOptions::enableFogCulling), respectively, in `TilesetOptions` is set to `false`.
+A tile that is culled via (3) will never be visited.
+For cases (1) and (2), a culled tile may still be visited if `TilesetOptions` [enableFrustumCulling](@ref Cesium3DTilesSelection::TilesetOptions::enableFrustumCulling) or [enableFogCulling](@ref Cesium3DTilesSelection::TilesetOptions::enableFogCulling), respectively, are set to `false`.

-When both of these options are disabled, tiles covering the entire model will be selected; there won't be any pieces of it missing once loading completes.
-Some parts will still be at a lower level-of-detail than other parts, however.
+When both of these options are `false`, `_visitTile` will be called for all tiles that aren't explicitly excluded, so tiles covering the entire model will be selected.
+There will not be any pieces of the model missing once loading completes.
+Some parts may still be at a lower level-of-detail than other parts, however.

 <!-- Mention unconditional refinement and forbid holes corner cases here?
 Or in their own sections? -->